Alcoholic Assessment

 Physical Examination & Lab Tests

-Medical professionals may conduct physical examinations and order laboratory tests to evaluate the physical health consequences of alcohol addiction.
-These tests may include blood tests, liver function tests, or imaging studies.
+Medical professionals may conduct physical examinations and order laboratory tests to evaluate the physical health consequences of alcohol abuse.
+These tests may include blood tests, liver use tests, or imaging studies.

 Alcohol Withdrawal Assessment